anhaoxiang/anhaoxiang.github.io/README.md

 - Guest lectures on *SQL Injection Attacks and Defenses* in the CSCI 403 Database Management class, MINES, March 2022.

 **University Service**
-- Served as an observer (competition official) for the MINES team in the **Rocky Mountain Collegiate Cyber Defense Competition (RMCCDC)**, March 2025.
+- Served as an observer (competition official) for the MINES team in the Rocky Mountain Collegiate Cyber Defense Competition (RMCCDC), March 2025.
-- Served as a white-team member (competition official) for the MINES team in the **RMCCDC**, March 2022.
+- Served as a white-team member (competition official) for the MINES team in the RMCCDC, March 2022.

 **Conference Reviewer**
 - EMNLP 2022, IEEE TPS 2022, CODASPY 2023, IEEE TPS 2023